-1. If it makes continuous beeps, and your device's front panel is removable, ensure the front panel is fastened.
+- 1. If it makes continuous beeps, and your device's front panel is removable, ensure the front panel is fastened. - 2.
 If it makes non-continuous beeps (3 long, 2 short), take HDD error as an example, check if the device has installed HDD.
 If not, you can go to System → Event → Normal Event → Exception, and uncheck Event Hint Configuration to disable HDD error event hint.
 Check if the HDD is initialized.
 If not, go to Storage > Storage Device to initialize the HDD.
-Check if the HDD is broken.
-You can change it, and try again.